How to Backup Windows Server 2008 (R2) to External Hard Drive

 The schedule backups can only run with a separate, dedicated disk.

-However, you can hire a third party server backup software to help you get out of those kind of troubles.
-Considering the safety and price, here we recommend you AOMEI Backup Server, which has wide features more than backup.
+Luckily, you can hire a third party server backup software to help you get out of those kinds of troubles.
+Considering the safety and price, here we recommend AOMEI Backup Server to you, which has wide features more than backup.

 As we mentioned above, AOMEI Backupper Server has wide features.
 You can use it to do backup, clone, restore, and others.
-All the operating is simple and easy.
+All the operations are simple and easy.
 So, it has a very good reputation.
 Learn about its backup feature below:

 Using AOMEI Backupper Server to backup Windows Server 2008 to external hard drive is easy too.
-Here will introduce you the very simple steps.
+Here will introduce the detailed steps.
 Before you do, prepare a large enough external hard drive.

 Step 1.
-Install and launch AOMEI Backupper Server, click Backup to open the main interface, and you can choose the backup type which you want to backup.
-Here takes Disk Backup as an example.
+Install and launch AOMEI Backupper Server, click Backup to open the main interface, and you can choose the backup type which you need.
+Here take Disk Backup as an example.

-Tips: If you want to setup more details such as encryption, you can click Options at the second step.
+- If you want to set up more details such as encryption, you can click Options at the left bottom.

-After the proceed reaches 100%, click Finish to end up the operating.
+Step 3.
+After the process reaches 100%, click Finish to end the operation.

-You see, the easy-to-use interface is very simple, even a non-technician can use it to backup Windows Server 2008 to external hard drive in a few minutes.
+You see, with the easy-to-use interface, even a non-technician can use it to backup Windows Server 2008 (R2) to external hard drive in a few minutes.
 What's more, AOMEI Backupper is powerful cloning software that can help you clone hard drive in Server 2016, etc. Why not give it a try?